invenia/matpy/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ```

+## Types supported to Import and Export

+String
+Unicode String (Import only)
+int8
+uint8
+int16
+uint16
+int32
+uint32
+int64
+single
+double
+logical

+## Types NOT supported to Import and Export

+uint64
+    Reason:
+    When Importing a uint64 type,
+    it would be successful on the first attempt,
+    but the next time the code try to run the functions
+        Py_CompileString
+            --OR--
+        PyRun_String
+    it would cause matlab to crash.

+    Instead, the code to Export and Import uint64
+    will now say that it is not supported and output
+    an error to matlab